sheiksaqibahmed/SLM_PROJECT/README.md

 •	Human Evaluation : In addition to automated metrics, a panel of human evaluators was tasked with assessing the quality of the model's responses.
 They rated the answers based on Relevance,             Clarity, Accuracy.
 •	Error Analysis : Common errors were analyzed to identify areas for improvement.
 For example Ambiguous Questions, Out-of-Scope Queries, Long Documents.

-Conclusion
+Instructions for running the model

+To run the Small Language Model (SLM) for question-answering from a file, follow these instructions and assumes that you are working in a Python environment (e.g., Jupyter Notebook, Python script, or a virtual environment)
+1. Install Dependencies
+First, you need to install the required Python libraries.
+Open a terminal or command prompt and run the following commands to install the necessary dependencies.
+•	install package through : pip install transformers torch PyPDF2 python-docx
+•	Create a new Python file (e.g., SLM.py)

+2. Prepare Your Input Files
+The model can read .txt, .pdf, or .docx files.
+Ensure your file is one of these formats and is accessible from the directory where you're running the script.
+For example, if you have a file called sample_document.txt
+Sample :
+file_path : "sample_document.txt"  “ Replace with the path to your file”
+question : "Ask the based on the file?"
+Answer : “it gives the correct matching answer for the question asked, by reading the given file.”
+File Reading : Text Files (.txt), PDF Files (.pdf), Word Documents (.docx).

+My Observations and key points are:

+1. Understanding the Power of Pre-trained Models
+2. File Parsing and Text Extraction.
+3. Importance of Context in Question Answering.
+4. Real-World Applications: Knowledge Extraction, Document Summarization, Customer support.
-The Small Language Model (SLM) is a carefully crafted system that combines advanced NLP techniques with practical considerations for real-world use.
+5. Performance Considerations: response time and accuracy The Small Language Model (SLM) is a carefully crafted system that combines advanced NLP techniques with practical considerations for real-world use.
 By leveraging a pre-trained transformer model like DistilBERT, the SLM is able to provide accurate and contextually relevant answers to user queries based on the content of various file formats.